 Additional information about the vaccine from Johns Hopkins Medicine

-Saturday, October 14, 2023Continuing Medical Education: Epilepsy Surgery Seminar
+Saturday, February 10, 2024Continuing Medical Education: Epilepsy Surgery Symposium

 This continuing medical education symposium will address the different aspects of epilepsy surgery in both adults and children and provide the most up-to-date information.
 Professionals who care for patients with epilepsy, including epileptologists, neurologists, neurosurgeons, physicians in training and advanced care providers, will find this course beneficial and pertinent.
-This conference will have live in-person and livestreaming participation options available.
+The event will have in-person and livestreaming participation options available.

 The center has earned a Level 4 Center accreditation* by the National Association of Epilepsy Centers (NAEC), which is the highest ranking NAEC provides and recognizes centers based on their expertise and capacity to provide a range of services to their patients.